material-motion/material-motion/concepts/patterns.md

 The Intention/Actor pattern separates **what** from **how** in a motion system.

-Intentions are the what.
-Actors are the how.
+Intentions are the what in a system while Actors are the how.

 This pattern is important because it allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.